 ~ Wikipedia (except for the emoji part, that’s on me)

-I’ll admit to using the mouse extensively ever since I first interacted with a computer, somewhere in the previous millennium
+Wow, it’s been a long time since the mouse first appeared in 1968.
+I’ll admit, I’ve used the mouse extensively ever since I first interacted with a computer, somewhere in the previous millennium.

 …but I’ve found the light and changed my ways in recent years since I started to code “like a grown up”.